Josh Carnley

 Josh Carnley is an American Republican politician who serves the 31st district in the Alabama Senate.
 He was elected on November 8, 2022, in the 2022 election.

 Career

-Carnley owns an Insurance company known as SanBuck Insurance.
-He has also served on the ChocPea Yellow River Watershed Authority.
-He has also served as the Coffee County commissioner for district 1, but not anymore.
+Josh Carnley owns SanBuck Insurance, serves on the Choctawhatchee, Pea, and Yellow Rivers Watershed Management Authority, and previously served as the Coffee County Commissioner for District 1.

 Committees

 He serves on the committee on County & Municipal Government, the committee on Agriculture, Conservation, & Forestry, Banking & Insurance, the committee on Fiscal Responsibility & Economic Development, and the committee on Veterans, Military Affairs, & Public Safety.